PremnarayanRajak/crop_disese_detection/README.md

 This software is about how we can use the Deep Learning Models to detect and classify the diseases of plants and help the farmers through Expert videos and suggest instant remedies to overcome the loss of plants and fields.

-Tip: I did it only for Tomato and Potato plants with 12 Disease of two plants.
+**Note**: I did it only for Tomato and Potato plants with 12 Disease of two plants.
 We can do it for other plants by collecting data of that plant.